jewellery museum Pforzheim

 How long should I spend visiting?

-A visit typically takes around two hours, allowing enough time to explore the exhibitions and engage with any activities.
+A visit typically takes around two to three hours to fully appreciate the exhibits and engage with the displays.

 Is photography allowed?